LRIG Philadelphia Chapter

 Dr. Rodney A. Bednar is a Drug Discovery Scientist and Industry Leader in the Biochemistry and Automation of Lead Optimization Assays, Workflows, and associated Knowledge Management.
 Dr. Bednar has recognized expertise in all aspects of early drug discovery and has provided leadership and critical scientific contributions—from early lead identification, through profiling, lead optimization, and mechanism of action studies—that supported the successful advancement of over a dozen drugs (including Aggrastat®) into clinical trials.
 Additionally, Dr. Bednar employs a unique combination of scientific, process engineering, and technology skills to maximize efficiency, cost-effectiveness, and quality.
 Dr. Bednar is known for conceiving and implementing global best practices for drug discovery.

 Jean Husten received her Ph.D. in Biochemistry from the University of Oklahoma, and then did a post-doc in the Department of Neuroscience at the Johns Hopkins School of Medicine.
-After that, Jean took a position in the amyloid group at Cephalon, focusing on discovering inhibitors of the amyloid precursor protein processing enzymes.
+After that, Jean took a position in the amyloid group at Cephalon.
 After a few years, she moved to the Lead Discovery and Profiling Department where she was responsible for maintaining the compound libraries plated for HTS.
-Within the group Jean also developed and implemented assays for HTS for a variety of targets.
-Following Teva’s acquisition of Cephalon, Jean joined the Global Bioassays and Technology group and is now leading the Protein Science group.
-Her group develops and runs binding assays on the Biacore and also develops and runs ADA assays for immunogenicity assessment.
+Within the group, Jean also developed and implemented assays for HTS for a variety of targets.
+Following Teva’s acquisition of Cephalon, Jean led a Protein Science group within the Global Bioassays and Technology department and later within the chemistry, manufacturing, and controls (CMC) department.
+Jean retired in April 2022, but she maintains an avid interest in laboratory automation and novel technologies that drive scientific discovery.

 Jean has been involved with LRIG Philadelphia since its incorporation, serving on the board in various roles.